parajain/structscribe/README.md

 * Change api link. code/lookupner/dbpedia_ner.py

 _For experimentation purpose models are directly loaded in the memory.
-But there is an option to create an rpc server to create an API (this is slower, but to try our different inputs it is useful). *Not needed to run experiment.py.* _
+But there is an option to create an rpc server to create an API (this is slower, but to try our different inputs it is useful)._ *Not needed to run experiment.py*
 ## Generation server
 * To run: python S2SServer.py configurations/s2s.config.json